ENCCS/gpubootcamp/hpc_ai/README.md

 https://proxy.c3se.chalmers.se) - this will connect to the running Jupyter server.
 To get started, open the `Start_here.ipynb` notebook from the Jupyter dashboard.

-#### Running notebooks
+### Interactive and non-interactive usage

 You can interactively follow the bootcamp by opening notebooks inside Jupyter and modifying and running cells.
 Most cells do light-weight pre-processing or visualization, and these can be run inside the running Jupyter session.
-**However, all compute-intensive cells should be run on a compute node with a GPU**.
+**However, all compute-intensive cells should be run on a GPU compute node**.
 These are the cells where a neural network is being trained, typically you'll see a `model.fit(...)` call.

 On the Alvis cluster we have a reservation for one compute node with 4 V100 GPUs and